MV Skookum (1906)

-Skookum was built by the H. B. D. Lysons and measured 30 ft by 6 ft by 2 ft, with a Turscott one-cylinder, seven horsepower engine that gave her a speed of eight to ten miles per hour.
-She had a capacity of 20 passengers and would charge 25 cents per passenger or one dollar per horse.
+The Skookum had a passenger capacity of 20 and costed 25 cents per person and one dollar per horse.
 In addition, Skookum had a scow that was 40 ft by 16 ft by 4 ft to handle livestock or one vehicle.
-If the scow was needed, the customer would build two fires on the West side of the lake as a signal.
+Since there was no two-way radio for communications onboard, two fires would be lit beside the ferry dock as a signal to the captain that a scow was needed for the next run.
 Skookum was granted a CAD$1000 per year subsidy to run two round trips daily, except Sundays, for three years.